MeleTOP

-MeleTOP (or MeleTop) is a Malaysian television infotainment talk show and variety show aired weekly on Astro Ria.
+MeleTOP (or MeleTop; also stylized as Mele10P for its 10th anniversary) is a Malaysian television infotainment talk show and variety show aired weekly on Astro Ria.
 From its debut in 2012, it was hosted by the same two presenters, female host Neelofa, and male host Nabil Ahmad, until Neelofa left in 2019.
 It has held the annual Anugerah MeleTOP ERA (MeleTOP ERA Awards) jointly with Malaysian radio station, ERA since 2013.